vlad-ds/programming-notes/python/pyspark.md

 Spark does not accept strings.
 To convert categorical variables:

 * Create a `StringIndexer`.
 This is an `Estimator` that takes a DataFrame with a column of strings and maps each unique string to a number.
-It retuns a `Transformer` that takes a DataFrame, attaches the mapping to it as metadata, and returns a new DataFrame with the encoded column.
+It returns a `Transformer` that takes a DataFrame, attaches the mapping to it as metadata, and returns a new DataFrame with the encoded column.
 * Encode this numeric column as a one-hot vector using a `OneHotEncoder`.

 ```python